Edmund Mortimer (died 1331): Marriage and issue

 In the spring of 1316 at Westminster, Bartholomew de Badlesmere, 1st Baron Badlesmere, negotiated an alliance with Roger, which took place at the same time that they undertook Edward II's order to attack the town of Bristol and seize eighty men who had been indicted.
 In mid-May, Roger and his household travelled to Wigmore to celebrate the marriage of his eldest son, fourteen-year-old Edmund, to the three-year-old Elizabeth de Badlesmere.
-With Bartholomew de Badlesmere agreeing to pay Roger the "substantial sum" of £2000, the two were married at Kinlet, Shropshire, on 27 July 1316.
+With Bartholomew de Badlesmere agreeing to pay Roger the "substantial sum" of £2,000, the two were married at Kinlet, Shropshire, on 27 July 1316.
 Edmund and Elizabeth's eldest son, Roger, would be born at Ludlow Castle on 11 November 1328.
 A short-lived brother, John, soon followed.

 During the time of Edmund's marriage, his father named him the heir to his mother Margaret's estates in Somerset and Buckinghamshire, which included Bridgwater Castle.
 During their father's later exile abroad, Edmund and his younger brother Roger were imprisoned at Windsor Castle, along with the sons of the Earl of Hereford.
 Edmund and his two brothers were moved to the more secure Tower of London on 1 October 1326.
 Once freed, a triumphant Roger had Edmund and his brothers wear earls' attire as they were knighted by the young king Edward III on 1 February 1327.
 Roger was made Earl of March in September 1328, and Edmund's eldest son Roger was born eleven days later.
-The Earl of March was beheaded in 1330, one year before the death of his son Edmund.
-Edmund did not inherit his father's lands and titles as they were forfeited to the Crown.
+The Earl of March was executed for treason by hanging in 1330, one year before the death of his son Edmund.
+Edmund did not inherit his father's lands and titles, as they were forfeited to the Crown.

 Alison Weir cites Edward III's behaviour towards Edmund as evidence of the young king's sense of justice.
 In October 1331, Edmund was restored to the family lands at Wigmore as well as to other lordships.
 He died several months later from a fever, on 16 December 1331, and was survived by his three-year-old son, Roger.
 Four years later, Elizabeth remarried to William de Bohun, a close companion of Edward III and future Earl of Northampton.
 Edmund's son Roger was allowed to succeed as the 2nd Earl of March in 1354.